owlboy/greatpug-public/README.md

 * Updated the environment shader (Thanks [Xiexe](https://github.com/Xiexe) - XSEnvironment)

 #### 10/13/20 - The Great Pug (VRCSDK3)
-* Updated calendar (13 days late :sweaty_pressure: )
+* Updated calendar (13 days late)
-* Added Halloween at The Pug promotional banners and table tents. :vrcJackoLantern:
+* Added Halloween at The Pug promotional banners and table tents. 🎃

 Work continues on Halloween at The Pug!
 I hope to have the signup form ready to go by Friday for the private instances!
 It'll work just like parties past!